tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 of padding.
 This padding may be fully determined by the client's configuration or may require server input.

 By way of example, a client's set of ALPN values is typically fixed.
-Sensible padding for this extension should therefore round up to the longest of those values.
+Clients SHOULD pad this extension by rounding up to the longest of those values.
 The target padding length of most ClientHello extensions can be computed in this way.

 In contrast, clients do not know the longest SNI value in the client-facing server's anonymity set without server input.
 For the "server_name" extension with length D,